BridgeResearchLab/BridgeResearchLab/README.md

       <strong>Antonio Oliveira</strong> – <em>PhD Researcher</em>
       [<a href="https://linkedin.com/in/aaspo">LinkedIn</a>]<br>
       QA Engineer at Software Mind, working with global stakeholders to implement validation strategies within agile environments.
       PhD candidate at CESAR School researching data-driven strategies to evaluate and improve the effectiveness of corporate computing training.
-His research focuses on extracting and analyzing data from development repositories and system metrics.
+His research focuses on extracting and analyzing dark data from development repositories and system metrics.
     </td>
   </tr>